sposetti/TestDocs/install-hdfs-mapreduce.md

 </pre>

 > For your convenience, we provide [directories.sh](./scripts/directories.sh) and [usersAndGroups.sh](./scripts/usersAndGroups.sh) scripts for setting
 > environment parameters.
-We strongly suggest you edit and execute these scripts prepare your environment.
+We strongly suggest you edit and execute these scripts to prepare your environment.
 > See [Prerequisites &gt; Set Environment Parameters](./prerequisites.md#set-environment-parameters) for more information.

 ### Create NameNode directories